adamjohannes/ouroboros-fs/README.md

 # Get the status of all nodes (via the gateway)
 ./scripts/get_nodes.sh -p 8000

-# Manually trigger a network-wide health check (via the gateway)
-./scripts/heal_network.sh -p 8000
 ```

+#### Option B: Web Dashboard

+If you completed Step 3, open the URL from the `npm run dev` output in your browser.

+You can use the dashboard to:

+* See a live-updating graph of all nodes and their status.
+* See a list of all files stored in the network.
+* Upload new files using the "Share File" button.

 ---

 ## Protocol Overview

-The server communicates using a simple, line-based ASCII text protocol.
-Commands follow a `<NOUN> <VERB> [params...]`
+The server's *internal* node-to-node and client-to-node communication uses a simple, line-based ASCII text protocol.
-structure.
+Commands follow a `<NOUN> <VERB> [params...]` structure.

+> [!NOTE]
+> This is separate from the HTTP API provided by the gateway for the web dashboard.

 ### Client Commands

-These are the primary commands you would send to a node.
+These are the primary commands you would send to a node (or the gateway) via `netcat`.

 * **`NODE NEXT <addr>`**: Sets the next hop for a node to form the ring.
 * **`NODE STATUS`**: Asks a node for its port and configured next hop.
-* **`NODE HEAL`**: (Client -> any node) Initiates a manual, ring-wide heal walk.
-Each node is forced to check its
+* **`NODE HEAL`**: (Client -\> any node) Initiates a manual, ring-wide heal walk.
-  neighbor and respawn it if it's dead.
-Blocks until the entire ring has been checked.
 * **`NETMAP GET`**: Asks a node for its current view of the network map (all nodes and their `Alive`/`Dead` status).
 * **`TOPOLOGY WALK`**: Initiates a ring walk to map the connections (e.g., `7000->7001;7001->7002`).
 * **`FILE PUSH <size> <name>`**: Initiates a file upload.
 The client must send this header line, followed by *exactly*